 If all the features in your layer exhibit similar characteristics or cannot easily be placed into nominal or ordinal categories, you may not need to worry about templates.
 For example, if you're digitizing polygon boundaries of uniquely named study areas, templates may not be necessary.
 However, if each study area will be placed in a priority category, then templates may be useful.

-You can define feature templates in ArcGIS Pro, ArcMap, or Map Viewer Classic (formerly known as Map Viewer).
+You can define feature templates in ArcGIS Pro, ArcMap, or Map Viewer Classic.

 Create feature templates in ArcGIS Pro

 If you publish a hosted feature layer from a project in ArcGIS Pro, define a feature template in the project.
 See Create a feature template in the ArcGIS Pro help for more information.
 The feature templates persist when you publish the feature layer and allow editing.
 Anyone editing the hosted feature layer can work with the feature templates you originally defined with ArcGIS Pro.